 Aikido Success Blueprint - Fast-Track Your Aiki skills to peak performance levels... ideal for beginners, students and instructors.

-One of the more basic throws is tenchi-nage.
-This is based on the principles of heaven and earth, where you reduce your opponents strength by distracting his mind.
-This is done by sending energy up and down at the same time, allowing you to unbalance them to the rear.
+One of the basic throws is tenchi-nage, based on the principles of heaven and earth, where you reduce your opponents strength by distracting his mind.
+This is done by sending energy up and down at the same time, to unbalance them to the rear.

 This Aikido throw can be adapted into irimi-tsuki, where you control your attacker by lifting their chin up with the palm of your hand, to off-balance them to the rear.